Mujtaba-4T4/PINL/README.md

 - TurboGlitch
 - Hydro

----

 ## Dataset

-The dataset contains **777 molecular descriptors** for various chemical compounds, along with their **boiling point values (`BP`)**.
+The dataset contains **777 molecular descriptors** for 5431 molecules, along with their **boiling point values (`BP`)**.
 These descriptors capture structural, topological, physicochemical, and electronic properties of molecules.

 ### Important Descriptors Used in Analysis

-The following descriptors were manually selected or analyzed through correlation and visualization, and played a key role in model performance:

 | Descriptor ID | Descriptor Name |
 |---------------|------------------|